karmab/kcli/README.rst

 -  *pool* Defaults to default
 -  *template* Should point to your base cloud image(optional)
 -  *disks* Array of disks to define.
-For each of them, you can specify size, thin ( as boolean) and interface ( either ide or virtio).If you omit parameters, default values will be used from config or profile file ( You can actually let the entire entry blank or just indicate a size number directly).
+For each of them, you can specify pool, size, thin ( as boolean) and interface ( either ide or virtio).If you omit parameters, default values will be used from config or profile file ( You can actually let the entire entry blank or just indicate a size number directly).
 For instance:

 ::

     disks:
      - size: 20
+       pool: vms
      - size: 10
        thin: False
        format: ide